JonasGruenwald/chrobot/README.md

 * Web archiving
 * Browser integration tests

-> 🦝 The generated protocol bindings are largely untested and experimental, use at your own peril
+> 🦝 The generated protocol bindings are largely untested and I would consider this package experimental, use at your own peril

 ## Setup